-Moms get in free with a paying child on Mother’s Day (May 14).
 From March to October, you can also enjoy the Zoo by bicycle, with Wheeling Wild!
-This event happens on the fourth Tuesday of each month, from 5:30 – 6:30 p.m., and there is $4 cost for zoo members and a $5 cost for non-members.
+This event happens on the fourth Tuesday of each month, from 6-7 p.m., and there is $4 cost for zoo members and a $5 cost for non-members.

 Wichita is fortunate to have one of the last remaining two-screen drive-in movie theaters.
-The drive-in closes each winter and it's reopening is a Wichita springtime staple!
+The drive-in closes each winter and its reopening is a Wichita springtime staple!
 Located in the southeast part of town, spring is one of the best times to go to the Starlite Drive-In, because the weather is perfect for a night under the stars!
-This year, The Starlite debuts a new pricing structure, where guests will pay per person rather than per carload like they have done in the past.
-The change, according to Starlite's Facebook, allows them to continue screening first-run movies.
-Tickets are priced at $6 for adults, $3 for children ages 5-11 and free for ages four and under.
+See upcoming showtimes here.

 From May to September, enjoy professional baseball in downtown Wichita!